-1. KPI: % of employees who confirm that they have read, understood and accepted the Business Ethics Code annually; and all employees in Aviva France who are obliged to comply with the Business Ethics Code as a term of their employment.
+1. KPI: % of employees who confirm that they have read, understood and accepted the Business Ethics Code annually.

 Aviva has a 100% target for this KPI.
-The figure we report is based on actual % signoff on the Code.
-All employees are asked to sign the Code, except: employees on maternity leave, long term sickness, temporary staff and contractors who are due to be working for Aviva for less than three months.
+The figure we report is based on actual % sign-up to the Code.
+All employees are asked to sign up to the Code, except: employees on parental leave, long term sickness, temporary staff and contractors who are due to be working for Aviva for less than three months.